xpgram/advance-wars/src/00 - Todo List.md

     - [x] Spotlight shader is not working.
 Well, it is technically, but it isn't spotlighting for some reason.
     - [ ] System is not 'fast' (on my laptop2); not sure what the bottleneck is.
 Could just be ~28 shaders per semi-frame.
       - [ ] Add a display setting for low-performance machines.
+        - How?
+I don't have a settings screen or a pause menu yet.
     - [ ] Texture Reuse system is broken on HQ (different building shapes).

 - [ ] Server and database setup